 What are Shin Splints and what do they feel like?

-Shin splints feel like an ache on one side of the shin bone, halfway up my lower leg (between the ankle and knee).
-It can seem to feel like the muscle is pulling away from the bone (eww).
+Shin splints feel like an ache on one side of the shin bone, halfway up the front of your lower leg (between the ankle and knee).

 - Have I increased my weekly time/distance running recently… perhaps too quickly?